WERW (student radio)

-WERW is an independent student-run, free-format radio station at Syracuse University that broadcasts on the Web.
-The station programs an eclectic format similar to many other college radio stations in the United States of America, with blocks of programs featuring underground rock music, world music, folk music, occasional news, and some political or public affairs programs.
+WERW (1670 AM) is an independent student-run, free-format radio station at Syracuse University that broadcasts on the Web.
+The station programs an eclectic format similar to many other college radio stations in the United States, with blocks of programs featuring underground rock music, world music, folk music, occasional news, and some political or public affairs programs.
 The online station can be streamed at its website.

 History

 The station was formed by the largest student-run organization on campus, University Union, after a controversy involving the other student-run station, WJPZ-FM.
 WJPZ had incorporated as an independent entity broadcasting Top 40 music in a simulation of a professional radio station, in order to provide communications students attending the S.I.
 Newhouse School of Public Communications with vocational training.
-It started, unlike WERW, as a low-power AM station with 100 milliwatts on 1200 AM with its antenna atop Day Hall, but later began broadcasting with an FCC issued license utilizing 100 watts on 89.1 FM on February 2, 1985.
+It started, unlike WERW, as a low-power AM station with 100 milliwatts on 1200 AM with its antenna atop Day Hall, but later began broadcasting with a Federal Communications Commission issued license utilizing 100 watts on 89.1 FM on February 2, 1985.
 WJPZ did find some favor among students at Syracuse University and amongst Top 40 fans in the surrounding community that could hear it.
 However, there were protests among many university students who wanted the station to reflect more "diverse" programming, including a three-day sit-in at the station's studios by the Student Afro-American Society in the autumn of 1986.

 The station was originally conceived in October 1986.
 University Union Concert Board Director Fred Feldman Creative Board Director Will Morrison and UU member Kevin Baier hatched the idea for an alternative radio station to exist under the University Union umbrella.
 They joined forces with SU freshmen Pete Wesenberg, Kyle Rosa, and Shane Francis, who also wanted to start a radio station.
 Baier became the station's first General Manager and Lori Teitler the first music director.
 The original turntables and records were those of the University Union members and its free-form format initially consisted of indie rock, rap and alternative dance music.